Mediation Services in Columbus

 Mary brings years of experience with her to every mediation.
 As a highly-qualified and trusted mediation attorney in Columbus, she will take the time to understand the issue from each person’s perspective, learn each person’s goals and concerns, and keep discussions productive.
 Mary utilizes effective techniques and a practical approach to help parties avoid impasse and stay focused on reaching a resolution.

-Mary’s experience as a divorce attorney provides an additional benefit for parties seeking mediation for divorce and custody cases.
+In addition, Mary’s experience as a divorce attorney in Columbus provides an additional benefit for parties seeking mediation for divorce and custody cases.
 She can provide options for you to consider regarding the division of marital assets and debts, child custody, parenting time schedules, child support, and spousal support.

-Schedule a consultation with experienced mediator Mary Lewis Turner to learn more about the mediation process and how it can help you resolve your case.
+Schedule a consultation with experienced mediation attorney Mary Lewis Turner to learn more about the mediation process and how it can help you resolve your case.
 Mary is happy to speak with both parties during the consultation to explain the mediation process and steps.

 Frequently asked questions